Gender neutrality in English

 Gender-neutral language is language that avoids assumptions about the social gender or biological sex of people referred to in speech or writing.
 In contrast to most other Indo-European languages, English does not retain grammatical gender and most of its nouns, adjectives and pronouns are therefore not gender-specific.
-In most other Indo-European languages, nouns are grammatically masculine (as in Spanish el humano) or grammatically feminine (as in French la personne), or sometimes grammatically neuter (as in German das Mädchen), regardless of the actual gender of the referent.
+In most other Indo-European languages, nouns are grammatically masculine (as in Spanish el humano) or grammatically feminine (as in French la personne), or grammatically neuter (as in German das Mädchen), regardless of the actual gender of the referent.

 In addressing natural gender, English speakers use linguistic strategies that may reflect the speaker's attitude to the issue or the perceived social acceptability of such strategies.

 Debate

 Supporters of gender-neutral language argue that making language less biased is not only laudable but also achievable.
 Some people find the use of non-neutral language to be offensive.

 [There is] a growing awareness that language does not merely reflect the way we think: it also shapes our thinking.
 If words and expressions that imply that women are inferior to men are constantly used, that assumption of inferiority tends to become part of our mindset...
 Language is a powerful tool: poets and propagandists know this – as, indeed, do victims of discrimination.

 The standards advocated by supporters of the gender-neutral modification in English have been applied differently and to differing degrees among English speakers worldwide.
 This reflects differences in culture and language structure, for example American English in contrast to British English.